exoplatform/exo-documentation/docs/PersonalApplications.rst

           |AC_image18|

-In the Application Center page, you can search for applications using a keyword allowing to filter on applications' names.
+In the Application Center page, you can search for applications using a keyword allowing to filter applications.

 |AC_image12|

+.. top:: Applications' filtering is made on names, descriptions and URLs.

 .. _Managing-Notification: